Irish Recorded Music Association: Goals and activities

 IRMA operates to promote and protect the welfare and interests of the Irish record industry.
 Specifically, IRMA is involved in lobbying to protect and enhance the interest of member companies and lobby to prevent illegal downloading of music content from local and international artists.

 IRMA also compiles and manages Ireland's official music charts.
 These include: Top 100 Albums, Top 100 Singles, Top 10 Classical Albums, Top 10 Dance Singles, Top 20 Multi-Artist Compilation Albums, Top 30 Videos, Top 20 DVDs and Top 10 Music DVDS.

+IRMA previously ran an Irish Downloads Chart that was incorporated into the singles chart in 2006.
+Streaming data was added to the singles chart in 2014.

 In the mid-1990s IRMA presented the IRMA Music Awards.
 These have been replaced by the annual music awards show Meteor Ireland Music Awards.

 In the past IRMA has organised "The IRMA Honours," an awards ceremony which honours the life work of Ireland's leading musicians and people who have influenced the Irish music industry.
 Past recipients include Bob Geldof, Larry Gogan and Christy Moore.